 Point 23 is located on diagonal access running northeast and southeast.
 This intersects with the northern point 15 Mohenjo-Daro.
 Interestingly, these locations are burial sites.

 23) The Tana Toraja Tombs

-These burial tombs are erected out of large volcanic boulders.
-These sites are the focal point for the culture of an ethnic group indigenous to a mountainous region of South Sulawesi, Indonesia.
+They cut these burial tombs from volcanic boulders.
+These sites are the focal point for an ethnic group’s culture to a mountainous region of South Sulawesi, Indonesia.

 Point 24 is back at the top of the longitude line for points 24, 20, 21, and 22.
 Not sure why Davies did not simply number all four of this starting with the most northern location in China.

 These tombs are in Yinchuan, China.
 The site occupies 30 miles square, including nine imperial mausoleums plus over 250 graves of their relatives and state officials.

 Point 25 is on another ley line projecting from the East China Sea and connect points 20 and 23.